Doctors do not top the chart on sexual cleanliness.

 3. Public health endangerment

 The multiplying effect of an STI can never be over-emphasised.
 A person can successfully infect over 100 people within a week, with the fast pace of infidelity and sexual recklessness in society right now.
 People have so many sexual partners that they can’t keep track of, and this circle continues to go around and around the world.
-There are already a handful of people who don’t care about their sexual consequences, adding a Doctro to this equation is just going to worsen their situation.
-Society might not hold itself to as much standard as they hold doctors.
-Which is why Expectations are so high for doctors.

 Advise to Society